-\begin{remark} Pathwise uniqueness for (\ref{Eq:VoltHeston})-(\ref{Eq:stock}) is still an open problem in general.
+\begin{remark} Pathwise uniqueness for (\ref{Eq:VoltHeston})-(\ref{Eq:stock}) remains an open problem in general.
 We mention \citet[Proposition B.3]{abi2019multifactor} as a related result with kernel $K \in C^1([0, T], \R)$ and \citet[Proposition 8.1]{mytnik2015uniqueness} for certain smooth kernels.
 However, the strong uniqueness of (\ref{Eq:VoltHeston})-(\ref{Eq:stock}) is left open for singular kernels.
-For weak solutions, it is free to construct the Brownian motion as needed.
+For weak solutions, Brownian motion is free to construct as needed.
 In the sequel, we fix a solution $(S, \nu, W_1, W_2)$ to (\ref{Eq:VoltHeston})-(\ref{Eq:stock}) as other solutions share the same law.
-Moreover, the boundary point $0$ may be reachable for the Volterra Heston model and property of the boundary point $0$ is left open. \end{remark}
+Furthermore, the boundary point $0$ may be reachable for the Volterra Heston model and the property of the boundary point $0$ is left open. \end{remark}

-Let $\bu$ be the investment strategy such that $u_t/\sqrt{\nu_t}$ is the dollar amount of wealth in the stock.
-Then, the wealth process $X^\bu_t$ satisfies
+Multiply the dollar amount of wealth in the stock by $\sqrt{\nu_t}$ and denote it as the investment strategy $\bu$.
+Let $M^\bu_t$ be the wealth process.
+Then, $M^\bu_t$ satisfies